atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `println`
     Cause the editor to print to the console.
 Useful for debugging if running editors locally.

-arg0
+arg0 : class java.lang.String : No Description

 ### `setSimpleNode`
     Update the content of this simple node

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `simpleNode`
     Return the content of this simple node

-arg0
+arg0 : class java.lang.String : No Description

 ### `underPath`
     Does this path begin with the given pattern?
 Pattern should contain slashes but not begin with a /

-arg0
+arg0 : class java.lang.String : No Description

 ## `file`
 **